keval-sondigara/SOC-Analyst-Portfolio/Log Analysis/RDP Bruteforce/writeup.md

 ### 1).
 How many Audit Failure events are there?
 (Format: Count of Events)

-I opend .CSV file in timeline explorer which is digital forensics and incident response tool by Eric Zimmerman and filter for event id 4625 which indicates audit failure
+I opened .CSV file in timeline explorer which is digital forensics and incident response tool by Eric Zimmerman and filter for event id 4625 which indicates audit failure

 ![answer](Q1.png)